aimms/language-reference/advanced-language-components/the-aimms-programming-interface/communicating-individual-identifier-values.rst

 nondefault data values on an element-by-element basis.
 In addition, AIMMS lets you search whether a nondefault value exists for a particular element tuple, and make assignments to individual element tuples.
-:numref:`table:api.value` lists all the available AIMMS API functions for this purpose.
+:ref:`this table <table:api.value>` lists all the available AIMMS API functions for this purpose.

 .. _table:api.value: